jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-command`

-:   String, default: `markdown`.
+:   String, default: `"markdown"`.

-    The command used to convert Markdown to HTML.
+    The command used to convert Markdown to HTML, along with any necessary command-line options.
 The default is to look for an executable named `markdown` in the Emacs `exec-path`.

 You can either provide the full path to the executable, or you can simply provide the name if the executable is in your Emacs